For admins, editors, teachers, and moderators

 - On the discount code creator, for determining when discount codes expire.

-Scheduling a due date for a lesson:
+Scheduling a due date for a lesson with overdue notification:

 2. Notifications show all timestamps in ET